What We Do

 Audition Year Costs:

 There are many expenses that come with the college audition process.
 Some of these include: dance attire and shoes; audition clothing; headshot photography and printing; pre-screen dance choreography; professional piano accompaniment tracks; audition travel; food; lodging; vocal health aids (humidifier, personal vocal steamer); mock auditions; master classes; audition and application fees that are unable to be waived; audition clothing; ring lights; studio space; bluetooth speakers; luggage; warm winter gear; reusable water bottles; sheet music; and studio rental.
-Add all of this up and the cost of fully supporting each of our Scholars for their entire audition proecess ranges from $14,000-$18,000 per student.
+Altogether, these upfront expenses—combined with the cost of fully supporting each Scholar throughout the audition process—typically range from $14,000 to $18,000 per student.

 Professional Guidance:

-The college theatre audition process is complex and confusing, and there are no comprehensive guides that exist which suit individual students.
+The college theatre audition process is complex and confusing, and there are no comprehensive guides tailored to meet individual student needs.
 Is a pre-screen required?
 What does a pre-screen involve?
 What makes good audition material?
 What do schools mean when they say to show off my uniqueness?
 What is this extra material they want me to film, sharing something about myself?
 Is my audition material “ready?”
-The teaching artists who work with our Scholars are expert in helping students and their families navigate every aspect of the college audition process.
+The teaching artists who work with our Scholars are experts in helping students and their families navigate every aspect of the college audition process.